The University of Illinois Urbana-Champaign is committed to providing access to quality education for high-achieving students from all backgrounds.

 Students must meet all of the following criteria to be considered for Illinois Promise.

-• Your Expected Family Contribution/Student Aid Index (EFC/SAI) determined through the FAFSA must equal $0.
+- Your Student Aid Index (SAI) determined through the FAFSA must equal 0.

-• Family income must be at or below the federal poverty level.
-For the 2024-2025 academic year, please see the 2022 federal poverty guidelines.
+- Family income must be at or below the federal poverty level.
+For the 2025-2026 academic year, please see the 2023 federal poverty guidelines below.
+For the 2026-2027 academic year, please see the 2024 federal poverty guidelines below.

 Application Process

-To be considered for Illinois Promise, you must submit the FAFSA by March 15 (April 15 for the 2024-2025 Academic Year) prior to each academic year.
+To be considered for Illinois Promise, you must submit the FAFSA by March 15 prior to each academic year.
 There’s no separate Illinois Promise application form; however, once we receive your FAFSA information, we may request and require additional documents to confirm your eligibility criteria.

 Assistance